anushasingh/arcade-game/README.md

 They score a point once they cross the lane without getting hit.
 With increasing score, the number of beetles increases.

+#### How to run
+- Clone the repository.
+- Open index.html in any browser.

 #### Basic Functionality